adlnet/xAPI-Spec/xAPI.md

 several statements may be used to track complete details about a learning experience.

 <a name="tcapi"/>
-__Tin Can API (TCAPI)__: The previous name of the API defined in this document, often used in informal references to teh xAPI.
+__Tin Can API (TCAPI)__: The previous name of the API defined in this document, often used in informal references to the xAPI.

 <a name="def-uri" />
 __URI__: Uniform Resource Identifier.
 A unique identifier which may be a URL.
 In the xAPI, all URIs should be a full absolute URI including a scheme.
 Relative URIs should not be used.
 URLs should be defined within a domain controlled by the person creating the URL.